Wanting some fun beach sandals this summer without spending a fortune?

 supplies for DIY beach sandals:

-If you prefer written instructions to a video, here you go!
+If you prefer written instructions to the video above, here you go!

 1.)
 Choose your slides, and purchase grass skirt(s).